 - Vibrating while breaking

 For tire pressure, we find most users search for content when their tire pressure monitoring system (or TPMS) light turns on.
-Content for these pages is fairly straightforward; warn customers about the dangers of driving their vehicle with underinflated tires and how to fix it.
+Content for these pages is fairly straightforward; warn customers about the dangers of driving their vehicle with underinflated tires and how to fix the issue.

 Commonly, a subject that may come up is the difference between Direct and Indirect Tire Pressure Monitoring Systems.
 Dedicating a portion of your content to these topics is well worth your time as they receive a lot of search queries.

 Alignment is another standard of routine maintenance.
-Of course, most searches are focused on the question of when or how often, as in “when should I get my vehicle’s steering aligned?”
+But, of course, most searches are focused on the question of when or how often, as in “when should I get my vehicle’s steering aligned?”

-But there’s another side to alignment: the benefits of having a properly aligned vehicle.
+But another side to alignment is the benefits of having a properly aligned vehicle.
 Mentioning items like better fuel mileage or a longer lifespan of your tires is often a strong incentive.

-Obviously, there are several types of alignment that companies offer, such as front-end, thrust angle, and four-wheel alignment.
-Ensure that you cover all these topics thoroughly.
-It would be wise to mention the benefit of adjusting the toe (and using images to demonstrate, like below).
+There are several types of alignment that companies offer, such as front-end, thrust angle, and four-wheel alignment.
+So ensure that you cover all these topics thoroughly.
+In addition, it would be wise to mention the benefit of adjusting the toe (and using images to demonstrate, like below):

-Many OEMs provide a full list of mileage-to-service checklists.
-Specific OEM maintenance is also around 3-4x higher search volume than generic routine maintenance.
-This makes a lot of sense as most customers want information pertaining to their exact make and model.
+Many OEMs provide a complete list of mileage-to-service checklists.
+Specific OEM maintenance is around three to four times higher in search volume than generic routine maintenance.
+This makes sense as most customers want information about their exact make and model.

 Ensure that this page includes all of your recommendations.
 It might be a lot of work, but it’s worth the effort.